Darfur genocide: United Nations – African Union Hybrid Operation in Darfur (UNAMID)

 The United Nations issued a hybrid United Nations-African Union mission (UNAMID) to maintain peace in Darfur.
 It was established on 31 July 2007 with the adoption of Security Council resolution 1769.
 However, it formally took over on 31 December 2007.
 The Mission's headquarters is in El Fasher, North Darfur.
-It has sector headquarters in El Geneina (West Darfur), Nyala (South Darfur), Zalingei (Central Darfur) and El Daein (East Darfur).
+It has sector headquarters in El Geneina (West Darfur), Nyala (South Darfur), Zalingei (Central Darfur) and Ed Daein (East Darfur).
 The Mission has 35 deployment locations throughout the five Darfur states.

-The African Union (AU) and the United Nations (UN) produced a framework document for intensive diplomatic and political peacekeeping efforts.
+The African Union and the United Nations (UN) produced a framework document for intensive diplomatic and political peacekeeping efforts.
 Sudan's acceptance of the African Union Hybrid Operation in Darfur derived from intensive negotiations by Secretary-General Ban Ki-moon and several actors in the international community.
 According to the UNAMID website, "the mandate is renewed yearly, and the adoption of Security Council Resolution 2296 extended it until 30 June 2017."

 The peacekeeping mission is confronted with several challenges from security to logistical constraints.
 The troops that have been deployed operate in unforgiving, complex, and often hostile political environments.
 Also, the missions are faced with many shortages in equipment, infrastructure, transportation, and aviation assets.
 As the budget of UNAMID is $1,039,573.2 for the fiscal year 2016–2017.

 Yet, with the limited resources and hostile environment, the troops still manage to provide protection to the locals in Darfur and assist the progress of the humanitarian aid operation.
 UNAMID contributes to promote peace, address the critical roots of the conflict and help end the violence considering "the mission carries out more than 100 patrols daily".

 The peacekeepers facilitate cooperation and maintain peace by: